bitfocus/companion-module-thelightingcontroller/README.md

 - Periodically refresh interface as not all changes trigger the 'INTERFACE_CHANGE' message (e.g. buttons being moved).
 Add an optional refresh interval to config.
 - Add full BPM system and test.
 - Add convenience presets for BPM, Sequence, Timeline, etc.
+- Add timed fade option to 'fader' action which will allows for fade to new value over time.